 October is Co-op Month, celebrated nationally since 1964.
 Co-op is short for cooperatives - "democratic businesses and organizations, equally owned and controlled by a group of people.
 There are worker co-ops, consumer co-ops, producer co-ops, financial co-ops, housing co-ops, and more.
 In a cooperative, one member has one vote" (Thoen, 2014, para.
 3).

 Cooperatives are everywhere.
 In the region near the University of Massachusetts Amherst campus there are food co-ops, agricultural co-ops, arts co-ops, compost and recycling co-ops, food sharing co-ops, credit unions, and worker-owned businesses installing solar panels, brewing beer, and designing and building sustainable structures.

-The democratic decision-making that happens in co-ops and worker-owned organizations provides models for how many businesses and government agencies are, and could be, run.
+The decision-making practices that happen in co-ops and worker-owned organizations provide models for how many businesses, government agencies, and school classrooms are, and could be, run.
 Using different procedures and formats, members run these organizations democratically.
 Participating in democratic workplaces offer workers powerful reasons to invest time and energy in making decisions through their voices and votes.